You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Pediamycin 400 is a drug marketed by Arbor Pharms Llc and is included in one NDA.

 The generic ingredient in PEDIAMYCIN 400 is erythromycin ethylsuccinate.
 There are one hundred and three drug master file entries for this compound.
-Nine suppliers are listed for this compound.
+Eight suppliers are listed for this compound.
 Additional details are available on the erythromycin ethylsuccinate profile page.

 AI Deep Research